PXL-Systems-Advanced/ssh-lab/README.md

     Replace `<IP_ADDRESS_OF_SSH_SERVER2>` with the actual IP address obtained from the previous step.

-    Use the password `studentpassword` when prompted.
+    Use the password `pxl` when prompted.

 ## Cleanup